 You also need to select the serial port where this board is connected by first plugging the ESP32 board into your computer and in the Arduino IDE go to Tools > Port and select the COM port the ESP32 is connected to.

 Connecting ESP32-CAM to FTDI programmer for uploading code.

 Before uploading code to the ESP-32 CAM via the FTDI programmer, make sure that GPIO O pin is connected to GND.
 GPIO 0 determines whether the device is in flashing mode or not.
 When this pin is LOW (GND) then it is in flashing mode and this is when you can upload code.
 This connection is done as shown below;

 The FTDI programmer used is the FT232RL FTDI USB to TTL converter and to be able to use this programmer you need to have FTDI drivers installed on your computer.
-I have another tutorial where I have gone in detail on how to install FTDI drivers on Windows 10 which you can use for reference;

 Power supply considerations.

 When uploading code to the ESP32-CAM, you should use 3.3V as indicated above.
 Don’t forget to move the voltage selection jumper of the FTDI adapter to the right voltage!